News

 RJ Trees and Hedging delighted with UKISG accreditation

-R J Trees and Hedging is delighted to announce that it is now accredited under the UKISG (UK and Ireland Sourced and Grown) plant biosecurity scheme which is a requirement...
+R J Trees and Hedging Ltd has the UKISG (UK and Ireland Sourced and Grown) accreditation for the supply of plants to the Woodland Trust.
 Read more...